Kalyanb447-github/kalyan_movie_app/README.md

 A new Flutter project

 ## Getting Started
-This app is created for a codinbg test
+This app is created for a coding test

 I have used Clean Archetecture Design of coding
  --> Getx state management